 Where a child is making less progress than expected, the first response to such progress is high quality teaching targeted at their areas of weakness.
-Where progress continues to be less than expected the class teacher, working with the SENCO, will assess whether the child has SEN. School will then, as quickly as possible, put in place extra teaching or other rigorous interventions designed to secure better progress, should this be appropriate.
+Where progress continues to be less than expected the class teacher, working with the SENCO and following the advice from Local Authority SEN advisers, will assess whether the child has SEN. School will then, as quickly as possible, put in place extra teaching or other rigorous interventions designed to secure better progress, should this be appropriate.